roninJosue/bagalyzer-report/README.md

 # Sales Analysis Automation

-This project automates the process of downloading sales data from Google Drive, converting it to a usable format, and generating a monthly sales analysis report.
+This project automates the process of downloading sales data from Google Drive, converting it to a usable format, and generating various sales analysis reports and charts.

 ## Technologies Used

-*   **Node.js:** Used for downloading files from Google Drive.
+*   **Node.js:** Used for scripting various parts of the workflow.
-    *   `googleapis`: Google API client library for Node.js.
+    *   `googleapis`: To interact with the Google Drive API.
+    *   `exceljs`: To process and convert `.xlsx` files to `.csv`.
-    *   `csv-parser`: For parsing CSV data (though not directly used in the final download script, it was part of the initial Node.js analysis script).
+    *   `csv-parser`: For parsing CSV data.
+    *   `vega-lite`, `vega`: To generate SVG charts from data.
     *   `dotenv`: For loading environment variables from a `.env` file.
-*   **Python:** Used for processing Excel files and performing data analysis.
-    *   `pandas`: A powerful data manipulation and analysis library, used for reading Excel files and writing CSVs.
-    *   `openpyxl`: A library to read/write Excel 2010 xlsx/xlsm files (used by pandas).

 ## Project Structure

 ```
 ./
+├── .env.example
+├── .gitignore
+├── analysis.js
-├── analysis.py
+├── chart_generator.js
 ├── download_from_drive.js
-├── process_excel.py
 ├── lista.txt
-├── .gitignore
 ├── package.json
+├── process_excel.js
+├── README.md
+├── report_generator.js
-├── package-lock.json
+├── weekly_report.js
-└── README.md
+└── ...
 ```

 ## Key Scripts and Their Functions

 ### `download_from_drive.js`

-This Node.js script is responsible for securely downloading the sales data from a specified Google Drive file.
-It uses the Google Drive API to export a Google Sheet as an XLSX file.
+This Node.js script securely downloads the sales data from a specified Google Drive file.
+It uses the Google Drive API to export a Google Sheet as an `.xlsx` file.

 **Key Features:**
-*   **Secure Authentication:** Uses a service account key (stored locally and ignored by Git) for authentication.
+*   **Secure Authentication:** Uses a service account key (`negociobolsas.json`) for authentication.
-*   **Environment Variables:** The Google Drive file ID is loaded from an environment variable (`GOOGLE_DRIVE_FILE_ID`), ensuring sensitive information is not hardcoded or committed to version control.
+*   **Environment Variables:** The Google Drive file ID is loaded from a `.env` file.
-*   **Dynamic Naming:** Saves the downloaded XLSX file with a dynamic name based on the current date (e.g., `ventas_DD-MM-YYYY.xlsx`).
+*   **Dynamic Naming:** Saves the downloaded file with a name based on the current date (e.g., `ventas_DD-MM-YYYY.xlsx`).

-### `process_excel.js` and `process_excel.py`
+### `process_excel.js`

-These scripts process the downloaded XLSX file and prepare it for analysis.
+This script processes the downloaded `.xlsx` file and converts the "Ventas" sheet into a `Negocio Bolsas.csv` file, preparing it for analysis.

+### `analysis.js`

+This script performs a comprehensive sales data analysis based on the `Negocio Bolsas.csv` file.

 **Key Features:**
-*   **Excel to CSV Conversion:** Reads the dynamically named XLSX file.
-*   **Sheet Selection:** Specifically reads the sheet named "Ventas" from the Excel workbook.
-*   **Encoding Handling:** Converts the data to a CSV file (`Negocio Bolsas.csv`) using `UTF-8-SIG` encoding to correctly handle special characters (like 'ñ') and ensure compatibility with the analysis script.
-*   **Header Management:** Ensures the output CSV is formatted correctly for the analysis script.

-### `analysis.js` and `analysis.py`

-These scripts perform the core sales data analysis.

-**Key Features:**
-*   **CSV Data Ingestion:** Reads the `Negocio Bolsas.csv` file, handling `UTF-8-SIG` encoding and skipping the header row.
-*   **Monthly Sales Aggregation:** Calculates total prices and earnings per month.
+*   **Monthly Aggregation:** Calculates total prices and earnings per month.
-*   **Dynamic Gain Calculation:** Determines the final gain for each transaction:
+*   **Dynamic Gain Calculation:** Determines the final gain for each transaction by looking up values in `lista.txt` if not present in the sales data.
-    *   Prioritizes the 'Ganancia' value directly from the CSV if present.
-    *   If the 'Ganancia' cell in the CSV is empty, it looks up the gain based on product and quantity in `lista.txt`.
-    *   **Important Validation:** If the price is `C$0` (or empty) and the 'Ganancia' cell is also empty, the gain is explicitly set to `0` and no lookup is performed, preventing incorrect profit assignments for complimentary items or data entry errors.
-*   **Report Generation:** Generates a detailed monthly summary and grand totals.
+*   **Report Generation:** Creates a detailed monthly summary and grand totals in `reporte_de_ventas.txt`.
-*   **File Output:** Saves the complete analysis report to `reporte_de_ventas.txt`.

 ### `report_generator.js`

-This Node.js script generates a detailed report of products sold per month.
+This script generates a report (`reports_by_products.txt`) detailing the quantity of each product sold per month and a total summary.

+### `weekly_report.js`

+This script generates a weekly sales report (`reporte_semanal.txt`) that includes:
+*   A day-by-day breakdown of sales for the current week.
+*   A table for each day with product, quantity, price, and profit.
+*   A total row for each daily table.

+### `chart_generator.js`

+This script generates SVG charts based on the weekly sales report.

 **Key Features:**
-*   **Product Sales Aggregation:** Reads `Negocio Bolsas.csv` and aggregates product sales by month.
-*   **Monthly Product Summary:** Lists products sold in each month, ordered by quantity (most sold first).
+*   **Data Visualization:** Creates bar charts showing total price and profit for each product sold.
+*   **Dynamic Titles:** Each chart is titled with the corresponding date.
+*   **Clear Labeling:** Adds total values on top of each bar for better readability.
-*   **File Output:** Saves the product report to `reports_by_products.txt`.
+*   **File Output:** Saves the charts as `.svg` files (e.g., `reporte_grafico_DD-MM-YYYY.svg`).

 ## Setup and Usage